shenwei356/seqkit/doc/docs/usage.md

   -G, --gap-letters string      gap letters (default "- \t.")
   -h, --help                    help for sort
   -i, --ignore-case             ignore case
-  -k, --keep-temp               keep tempory FASTA and .fai file when using 2-pass mode -N, --natural-order           sort in natural order, when sorting by IDs/full name -r, --reverse                 reverse the result
+  -k, --keep-temp               keep temporary FASTA and .fai file when using 2-pass mode -N, --natural-order           sort in natural order, when sorting by IDs/full name -r, --reverse                 reverse the result
   -L, --seq-prefix-length int   length of sequence prefix on which seqkit sorts by sequences (0 for whole sequence) (default 10000)
-  -2, --two-pass                two-pass mode read files twice to lower memory usage. (only for FASTA format)
+  -2, --two-pass                two-pass mode read files twice to lower memory usage. (only for FASTA format) -U, --update-faidx            update the fasta index file if it exists.
+Use this if you are not sure whether the fasta file changed

 ```